 - Outlook will add the Teams meeting to your calendar.

-Inviting external users to your Teams meetings
+Inviting external / guest users into your Teams meetings

 The procedure outlined below applies also in case that you need to send your meeting invite link to users outside your organization.